We may receive compensation when you click on links to products from our partners.

 Thanks to COVID-19, all over the world, unemployment is reaching a record high.
 People across the globe are being made redundant as their employers struggle to keep going, and businesses in industries like hospitality and travel are being forced to close their doors.
 Suddenly, there are fewer jobs available in some of our most popular sectors, and more people applying for them.

 If you are unemployed right now, it might be scary.
-You may find it hard to imagine being able to get a job in the coming months, and you may feel desperate.
+You may find it hard to imagine being able to get a

 But, it’s by no means impossible.
 While some industries are struggling, others are thriving.
 There are jobs available, even if it means a career change.
 Here are some tips to help you to get one of them.